The Real-Time Messaging Protocol (RTMP) laid the groundwork for modern multimedia streaming. Here’s how it works and why it still matters.

 RTMP is still widely used for the first leg of a piece of content’s streaming journey (Step 3 above), to transmit content from a source to a server.
 But it’s no longer considered secure or efficient for last-mile delivery of that same content to the user (Steps 5 & 6 above).
 We sometimes refer to the front part of the pipeline, where RTMP still plays a major role, as the ingest stage, and the delivery portion, where RTMP has effectively reached its EOL, as egress.

-Today’s most popular RTMP alternative for client-side content delivery is Apple’s HTTPS Live Streaming, or HLS.
+Today’s most popular RTMP alternative for client-side content delivery is Apple’s HTTPS Live Streaming, or HLS protocol.
 Instead of building support for Flash and players like JW Player and Flowplayer on iOS, Apple created its own protocol for frontend content distribution.
 HLS is supported by most modern devices, browsers, and apps, including Google Chrome, Android, Mac, Linux, and Windows, along with TV casting devices and smart TVs.

 Unlike RTMP, HLS doesn’t establish a continuous two-way connection between client and server.
 That means it doesn’t actually create a stream in the traditional sense.
 Using HTTP to progressively download packets instead, HLS works more like “regular” web content delivery.
 One major benefit of HLS is decreased latency: The latest versions of the protocol can operate with a delay time of less than two seconds.